-a).
-The director general or his authorized representative may- upon a written request by the person concerned- make a compromise (conciliation), in the smuggling issues, whether prior to the bringing of the action or when the action is being tried and prior to the issuance of the first instant judgment which will be in lieu of all the customs penalties and fines provided for in article 145 herein.

-b).
-The Manual (directory) of the conciliatory settlements is issued by a resolution of the minister or the competent authority.
+- (a) The director general or his authorized representative may- upon a written request by the person concerned- make a compromise (conciliation), in the smuggling issues, whether prior to the bringing of the action or when the action is being tried and prior to the issuance of the first instant judgment which will be in lieu of all the customs penalties and fines provided for in article 145 herein. - (b) The Manual of Reconciliatory Settlements is issued by a resolution of the minister or the competent authority.